YiyangZhang0201/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Do the data mining and statistical analysis on city investment bond.
+        * Do the data mining and statistical analysis on city investment bonds.
-        * Research on portfolio optimization algorithm and use deep learning techniques to improve the trading strategy.
+        * Research portfolio optimization algorithm and use deep learning techniques to improve the trading strategy.

   - title: Quant Research Intern
     company: GuangjinMeihao Fund Management Co.